DivitMittal/firefox-nixCfg/README.md

 ---

-This Nix flake provides a highly customized and declarative Firefox configuration, managed through a [home-manager](https://github.com/nix-community/home-manager) module.
+This Nix flake-based configuration provides a highly customized and declarative Firefox configuration, managed through a [home-manager](https://github.com/nix-community/home-manager) module.
 It focuses on delivering a superior browsing experience by integrating performance enhancements, UI/UX improvements, and automation scripts.

 ## ✨ Features

 ### 🚀 Performance & Security (Betterfox)

-The configuration incorporates hardened user preferences inspired by projects like [Betterfox](https://github.com/yokoffing/Betterfox).
-These settings are applied automatically via `autoconfig` scripts to enhance browsing speed, reduce memory usage, and improve security and privacy by default.
+The configuration incorporates hardened user preferences from [Betterfox](https://github.com/yokoffing/Betterfox), deployed via [betterfox-nix](https://github.com/HeitorAugustoLN/betterfox-nix).
+This generates a comprehensive `user.js` file within the Firefox profile, responsible for enhancing performance, removing distracting UI elements, and strengthening security and privacy.

 ### 🎨 UI/UX & CSS Hacks

-The user interface is heavily customized to be minimal, clean, and efficient.
+The user interface is heavily customized to be minimal, clean, & efficient, largely based on styles from [MrOtherGuy/firefox-csshacks](https.github.com/MrOtherGuy/firefox-csshacks).

 - **Minimalist Design:** The tab bar is hidden, and the URL bar is streamlined for a distraction-free look.
 - **Custom Styles:** Additional CSS tweaks are applied to refine margins and element spacing for a polished feel.